Serpopard: Interpretations

 Lionesses played an important role in the religious concepts of both Upper and Lower Egypt, and are likely to have been designated as animals associated with protection and royalty.
 The long necks could be a simple exaggeration, used as a framing feature in an artistic motif, either forming the cosmetic-mixing area, as in the Narmer Palette, or surrounding it, as in the Small Palette.

-Depictions of fantastic animals also are known from Elam and Mesopotamia, as well as many other cultures.
+Depictions of similar fantastic animals also are known from Elam and Mesopotamia, as well as many other cultures.

+Due to birth tusks being associated with the protection of mother and child during birth or birth ceremonies, serpopards are thought to play a role in this protection.

+Additionally, it has been suggested that serpopards form a barrier of protection between the netherworld and the human world.
+On some palettes, such as the Narmer Palette, their necks border the circle in which makeup would have been mixed.
+Since this makeup would have been applied to statues of deities or pharaohs, the makeup may have had to been upheld to a certain standard and protected to ensure quality.